MarkusEggerInc/CODEFrameworkDocs/Creating REST Services.md

 CODE Framework allows for the creation of various types of services, including REST services with JSON data structures.

 Note that in the CODE Framework paradigm, services are created in a very generic fashion.
-The same service may then be hosted in various ways, such as WCF, ASP.NET, or WebApi.
+The same service may then be hosted in various ways, such as WCF, ASP.NET, WebApi, or .NET Core.
 However, the way the service is created doesn't change.

-One of the unique features of CODE Framework is that services can be created that are hosted as SOAP as well as REST (and other) standards.
+One of the unique features of CODE Framework is that services can be created that are hosted as REST as well as binary (and other) standards.
 This is unusual, because most services in .NET are either created for WCF, or for another technology such as WebApi.
 The approaches in doing so are drastically different.
 Not so if you use CODE Framework.

 Let's consider a basic service definition: